benlmyers/confetti-view/README.md

 If this package receives attention, I will continue to add features to this.

 Please make your feature requests using the GitHub Issues system!

+## Credits

+This project has been adapated from [this repo](https://github.com/simibac/ConfettiSwiftUI), with some modifications.
+Credits go to the original author!